7 Mobile Apps You Should Be Using For Your Back Pain

 Also, similarly to meditation, breathing deeply reduces our stress levels, which we tend to hold as tension in the muscles.

 So being more relaxed through breathing will mean less muscle tension and pain.

 And the Pranayama Universal Breathing app is a great place to learn how to gain these benefits.

-As a consequence it has been researched and tested before unleashed onto the market, so you know you are getting an app you can trust (if you want to see what other apps they offer, you can find out here).
+As a consequence it has been researched and tested before unleashed onto the market, so you know you are getting an app you can trust.

 This app provides a simple and easy to use guide to deep breathing using music and animations to get you into the correct breathing rhythyms.